 Imagine finding the daily roster of activities on your bed each night with barely a thing on it.
 That's one of the hallmarks of a cruise onboard Wind Surf -- little organized entertainment such as one would find on a more traditional cruise ship.

-There is no "cruise director" on Wind Surf; instead, there are a pair of hosts, a relic from the Club Med days, where "gentils organisateurs" ("gracious hosts" in English) performed that function.
-Each evening one of the hosts gives a port information talk about the next day's stop.
-Everyone gathers in the Lounge at 7 p.m. to learn about the port, the shore excursions, the region and its history.
-Unfortunately, since shore excursions close at 10 a.m. the day before, if you're particularly intrigued by one of the host's descriptions, it's too late to book the tour.
+There's also is no cruise director on Wind Surf; instead, there are a pair of hosts, a relic from the Club Med days, where "gentils organisateurs" ("gracious hosts" in English) performed that function.
+Each evening, one of the hosts gives a port information talk in the Lounge around 7 p.m. to learn about the next day's port, the shore excursions, the region and its history (unfortunately, since shore excursions close at 10 a.m. the day before, it's too late to book the tour if you're particularly intrigued by one of the host's descriptions).
+On the other hand, you do at least get a fairly good overview of the region you're visiting, and the talks are a fun and collegial event before dinner.

-The adjacent casino has approximately 30 slots in denominations from 10 cents to $1, three blackjack tables, one poker table, and a roulette wheel.
+The adjacent casino has approximately 30 slots in denominations from 10 cents to $1, three blackjack tables, one poker table and a roulette wheel.
 Blackjack was fairly popular on our cruise; most of the slot machines got little use.

 Wind Surf Public Rooms

-We were honestly surprised at the size of The Lounge, Wind Surf's main indoor salon.
+We were honestly surprised at the super spacious size of The Lounge, Wind Surf's main indoor salon.
 It spans the ship from port to starboard and is furnished with comfy, casual furniture so you can really relax.
 Low pillow-strewn banquettes line the walls under the windows, tables are scattered about, and a stage is set up for the combo that plays most evenings and the crew show, which takes place one night during the cruise.